 What is an all-in-one turntable?

-The name “all-in-one turntable” is a little misleading, at least in most cases, because it generally still requires you to add speakers to complete the system and play music.
+The name “all-in-one turntable” is a little misleading because it generally still requires you to add speakers to complete the system and play music.
 An all-in-one turntable has a built-in phono preamp (also known as phono stage) and a built-in powered amplifier (also referred to as an amp).
 The preamp is needed to amplify the signal coming out of the turntable’s cartridge, while the powered amplifier boosts and preps the signal so that it can be sent to the speakers.

 There are a few key advantages to buying an all-in-one turntable.
 They’re generally cheaper.
 They take up less space because you don’t have to factor in where to place the external phono stage and amplifier.
 Finally, all-in-one turntables are just easier to set up because there are less components to fiddle with.